EGI-Federation/fedcloud-vmi-templates/README.md

 changes detected in the `*.json` files.
 This starts a VM at an EGI site (SCAI) that will:

-1. get the repo files at the current commit
+1. get the repository files at the current commit
 1. install packer
 1. build the image described in the json
 1. upload to another site (IFCA-LCG2)